 The temporomandibular joint (TMJ) is located between the cheek and the ear.
 Pain at the TMJ can be mild to severe, isolated to the joint or widespread to the neck and head.
-It can become so debilitating that you could struggle with chewing, eating or opening your mouth normally.

 The role of Physio in TMJ Disorders